 Guidelines for terminating nonprofit employees

 Terminating an employee is one of the most difficult tasks for any employer.
-It's also one of the riskiest because it can raise legal issues.
-That's why it's critical to know the law and have termination protocols in place — especially if you don't have HR professionals on staff.
+It is also one of the riskiest because it can raise legal issues.
+That is why it is critical to know the law and have termination protocols in place—especially if you don't have HR professionals on staff.

 Types of termination